-The thought of having to budget while studying abroad may be a tough one.
-Between the cost of your international education, accommodations and various other expenses, you may feel overwhelmed.
+Budgeting while studying abroad is something every international student needs to consider.
+Between the cost of your international tuition, accommodations, and various other expenses, it’s important to not only identify your expenses, but also ways you can cut or reduce them.
 Cost shouldn’t be the deciding factor of whether or not to study abroad.
 There are many ways international students can budget and save money.
-By following these few strategies, you will have little to worry about and will be able to enjoy your time abroad.
+By following these strategies, you will have little to worry about and will be able to enjoy your time abroad.

 With your student card comes a variety of student discounts.
 This can range from attractions and retail promotions to meal discounts and transportation.
-Not all places advertise they accept student cards, however they most likely do.
-Take your student card with you anywhere you go and with every purchase you make, simply ask if the employee accepts student cards.
-Although it may be a small amount initially, it adds up to a large sum in the end.
-Some attractions may even come free for students, in which case you could save anywhere between $15 to $60.
-This is entirely dependent on the attraction and is something you’ll have to confirm with the company directly.
+Not all places advertise that they accept student cards; however, they most likely do.
+Take your student card with you everywhere you go, and with every purchase you make, ask if they accept student cards.
+Although it may be a small amount initially, it can add up to a large sum in the end.
+Some attractions may even be free for students, in which case you could save anywhere between C$15 to C$60.
+This depends entirely on the attraction and is something you’ll have to confirm with the company directly.

-Often in the areas surrounding your host school, coffee shops and restaurants offer some type of student deal.
-This may be everyday or a certain day of the week.
-Either way, it helps you cut down on those extra costs.
-With transportation, schools may include the cost of local transit in tuition fees in which case students can use transit with their student cards.
-Others may not do this, however students may still purchase a discounted public transit pass or student tickets.
+Often coffee shops and restaurants near your school will offer some student deals.
+This may be every day or a specific day of the week.
+Either way, it will help you cut down on those extra costs.
+When it comes to transportation, schools may include the cost of local transit in tuition fees, in which case students can use transit with their student cards.
+Others may not do this.
+However, students may still be able to purchase a discounted public transit pass or student tickets.

-Aside from your student ID, there are additional discount cards you may purchase that will offer an even deeper discount such as the SPC card.
-This loyalty card offers instant student savings of anywhere between 10-20% at thousands of stores and restaurants across Canada specifically.
+Aside from your student ID, you may purchase additional discount cards that will offer an even deeper discount, such as the SPC card.
+This loyalty card provides instant student savings of anywhere between 10% and 20% at thousands of stores and restaurants across Canada.

-Being familiar with the exchange rate is a very important factor in your budget.
-If you don’t know this information, you may be spending significantly more than you plan to.
-Be careful in considering the cost of certain items and remember, tax is not included on price tags in North America.
-It’s quite easy to get confused with numbers, however if you have a method of conversion, you will have no problem.
+Being familiar with the exchange rate is an important factor in budgeting as an international student.
+If you don’t know this information, you can spend significantly more than you plan to.
+Be careful when considering the cost of certain items and remember, tax is not included on price tags in North America.

-The exchange rate may adjust a number of times during your time abroad.
-It’s important to check it every so often to ensure you’re spending your money wisely.
-A number of websites present this type of information to you and offer a currency converter calculator such as the XE calculator.
+The exchange rate may adjust several times during your study abroad journey.
+It’s essential to check it every so often to ensure you know exactly how much you’re spending.
+Some websites offer a helpful currency converter calculator, such as the XE calculator.